scottyeager/presearch-node-status-bot/README.md

 *Please note:* this is a first draft, and it shouldn't be exclusively relied on for checking up on your Presearch nodes.
 Not yet anyway :)

+Also note that the initial version of the Presearch API only seems to support showing nodes which have been active in the last 24 hours.
+That means the bot only works with nodes that have been online recently.

 ## Install

 You'll need `python3` and I've only tested on Linux.
 Mac might work and some parts definitely won't work on Windows.
 Please open an issue or drop me a line if you have experience with or interest in other platforms.